Sweat is Your Friend

 Propylene Glycol (AKA Antifreeze): Neurotoxin that may cause kidney and liver damage.
 In propylene glycol’s Material Safety Data Sheet, workers are urged to avoid skin contact with the toxic chemical as it may cause eye and skin irritation, gastrointestinal discomfort, nausea, headache, vomiting, and central nervous system disruption.

-TEA + DEA (Triethanolamine and Diethanolamine): Considered so harmful, both are banned from products in Europe as they are known carcinogens.
+TEA + DEA (Triethanolamine and Diethanolamine): Known carcinogens—considered so harmful, both are banned from products in Europe.

 Triclosan: Chemical that kills bacteria.
 Banned by the FDA in soaps yet still common in deodorants and cosmetics.
 One of the worst endocrine disruptors that encourages resistance to antibiotics.
 So overly used in products that 75% of people have detectable levels of it in their bloodstream.